John J. Ford Jr.: Early life

 Ford was born in the city of Hollywood, California in 1924.
 Ford's father was a scientist and unsuccessful inventor who "lost all of his money in business failures" before taking his family to Queens, New York.

 Ford showed an interest in numismatics from a young age and began to actively collect coins in 1935 at the age of 10 or 11.
 One of the first pieces of his collection was a Confederate bill which he bought for 15 cents, which would go on to fetch $200 in auction when he sold it years later.
 He began working at Stack's Coin Shop in New York City in 1939, cataloging stamps for the store.
 Although he did not take on a full-time job at Stack's until 1942, Ford's career as a collector and trader began in 1941 when he began conducting auctions in his own name (8 such auctions took place from 1941 to 1950).

 After building a name for himself through small numismatic dealings, Ford was drafted into the United States Army and served as an army cryptographer during the Second World War.
 His numismatic career resumed when he returned, but not before he briefly worked in other industries.

 Career

 In 1951, Ford began his association with the New Netherlands Coin Company, a partnership that lasted for twenty years (1951–1971).
 Not only was Ford part owner of this company, but much of his long-lasting notoriety among numismatists originated from the catalogs that he put together while working with New Netherlands.
 Throughout the 1950s and 1960s, a time when coin-collecting was becoming more widely popular in a booming post-WWII economy, Ford became a highly influential figure within the field.
 His meticulous descriptions of the grades, colors, and other qualities of coins through New Netherlands catalogs enabled greater confidence and interest in auction bidding on coins as well as helped spread of numismatic scholarship in the United States.

-During his career, Ford encountered controversy when he was accused of attempting to sell gold and silver bars with the false claim that they were from the Old West.
-Ford denied the claims and was supported by other numismatic scholars.